naamach/stam/README.md

 # STAM

-**Stellar-Track-based Assignment of Mass (STAM)** is a `python` package that assigns mass, metallicity, or age to stars based on their location on the Hertzsprung-Russell diagram (color-magnitude diagram), using stellar evolutionary tracks (not provided by this package).
+**Stellar-Track-based Assignment of Mass (STAM)** is a `python` package that assigns mass, metallicity, or age, to stars based on their location on the Hertzsprung-Russell diagram (color-magnitude diagram), using stellar evolutionary tracks (not provided by this package).

 The package has been tested for _Gaia_ DR2 sub-solar main-sequence stars, using [PARSEC evolutionary tracks](http://stev.oapd.inaf.it/cgi-bin/cmd).
 See [Hallakoun & Maoz 2021](https://ui.adsabs.harvard.edu/abs/2020arXiv200905047H/abstract) for details ([please cite this paper](#citing-and-attributing) if you use `STAM` in your publication).